Branching, edit, and regenerate

 Does edit overwrite the original message?

-No. The original message and its descendants stay in the tree.
+No. The original stays in the tree.
 A new sibling branch is created with the edited content.
-Users navigate between branches with view.select().
+Users navigate between branches with view.selectSibling().

 How is regenerate different from sending a new prompt?

-Regenerate creates a sibling of an assistant message under the same user prompt.
+Regenerate creates a sibling response for the same user prompt.
 Sending a new prompt adds a new exchange below the current branch.
-Use regenerate to compare alternative responses; use a new prompt to continue the conversation.
+Use regenerate to compare alternative responses to the same question; use a new prompt to continue the conversation.

 Can two clients edit at the same time?

 Yes.
 Each edit creates a sibling, so concurrent edits produce two new siblings.
-The tree merges cleanly; the view's selection determines what each device renders.
+The tree merges cleanly; each device's view selection determines what it renders.

 What if the LLM produces the same response on regenerate?